• Skip to primary navigation

 slice of German chocolate cake on a white plate with the whole cake in the background

-When it comes to German Chocolate Cake, nobody does it better!
-My recipe for German Chocolate Cake features a gooey coconut pecan frosting, a decadent, dark super-moist chocolate cake, finished with a creamy chocolate buttercream frosting.
+My easy recipe for German chocolate cake features a gooey coconut pecan frosting and a decadent, dark, super-moist chocolate cake, finished with a creamy chocolate buttercream frosting.

 Ingredients